-Those dealing with poor battery life on Android P will want to look at this generic Android Pie problems guide.
-Being early software things are subject to change, but we mention some of the biggest complaints and offer resources to fix them.
+Those dealing with poor battery life on Android 9 will want to look at this generic Android Pie problems guide.
+Being early software things will get fixed, but we mention some of the biggest complaints and offer resources to fix them.

 Other OnePlus 6 Battery Tips & Tricks

 At the end of the day, battery life always comes down to how you use your phone.
 Everyone uses their phone differently.
 Some are hard on phones and have 5 hours screen-on time, while others use them sparingly.
 There is a huge thread at the OnePlus 6 forums all about battery life, and how to prolong usage.
 Skim over that thread and try any suggestions.
-The company added a lot of battery optimization and improvements to the June 9th OxygenOS 5.1.6 update, and even more with the September patch.
+The company added a lot of battery optimizations to the June 9th OxygenOS 5.1.6 update, and even more with the September and November patches.

 Another app worth downloading is BetteryBatteryStats.
 This program shows you what apps use what, what you use the most, and will highlight any potential problems.
 It’s a pretty powerful app that will give you more insight into your usage habits.

 For now, wait for the next few software updates from OnePlus.
 They’re one of the best manufacturers when it comes to fast, helpful, and timely software changes.
-We know they just released a new OnePlus 6T, but the phone is still fairly new, and they’re slowly ironing out a few bugs and optimizing the entire experience.
+We know they just released a new OnePlus 6T, but the phone is still new and they’ll still fully support it with fixes and software updates.